DaSpawn/xlsx-stream-reader/README.md

 but still probably better to save temp first and read streasm from there.

-Currently if the zip archive does not have the shared strings at the begining of the archive an error will be thrown.
-This will be solved by piping the input stream for each sheet into a temp file untill the shared string are encountered and processed, then re-read the temp worksheets processing in the shared strings.
-This allows me to keep the input as piped streams, and still handle the situation with xlsx archives out of order.
-Since the sheets are normally much smaller than the entire archive/shared strings table, the temp files should remain small and compressed, but all of this will be seamless/automatic
+Currently if the zip archive does not have the shared strings at the begining of the archive then the input stream for each sheet is pied into a temp file until the shared string are encountered and processed, then re-read the temp worksheets with the shared strings.

 API Information